sensible-hq/sensible-docs/readme-sync/v0/best-practices/2500 - handwriting.md

 ---
-title: "Extracting handwriting"
+title: "Extracting handwriting and OCR text"
 hidden: false
 ---

-This topic contains tips and tricks for extracting handwriting:
+This topic contains tips and tricks for extracting handwriting and OCR'd text, for example from scanned documents or images:

+OCR tips
+---

+Sensible provides confidence scores for OCR'd text in the extraction when you configure high [verbosity](doc:verbosity), so you know whether the extracted output comes from high- or low-quality text images.
+For document types  that use OCR, write [validations](doc:validate-extractions) to warn you about extractions from low-quality scans.

+Handwriting tips
+---

 - **Choosing an OCR engine:** Choose Google OCR.
 To configure OCR, click the gear icon for the Document Type and select **Google**: